V. Gordon Childe: Institute of Archaeology, London: 1946–1956

-In 1949 he and Crawford resigned as fellows of the Society of Antiquaries.
+In 1949, he and Crawford resigned as fellows of the Society of Antiquaries.
 They did so to protest the selection of James Mann—keeper of the Tower of London's armouries—as the society's president, believing Wheeler (a professional archaeologist) was a better choice.
 Childe joined the editorial board of the periodical Past & Present, founded by Marxist historians in 1952.
 During the early 1950s, he also became a board member for The Modern Quarterly—later The Marxist Quarterly—working alongside the board's chairman Rajani Palme Dutt, his best friend and flatmate from his Oxford days.
 He authored occasional articles for Palme Dutt's socialist journal, the Labour Monthly, but disagreed with him over the Hungarian Revolution of 1956; Palme Dutt defended the Soviet Union's decision to quash the revolution using military force, but Childe, like many Western socialists, strongly opposed it.
 The event made Childe abandon faith in the Soviet leadership, but not in socialism or Marxism.
 He retained a love of the Soviet Union, having visiting on multiple occasions; he was also involved with a CPGB satellite body, the Society for Cultural Relations with the USSR, and served as president of its National History and Archaeology Section from the early 1950s until his death.

 In April 1956, Childe was awarded the Gold Medal of the Society of Antiquaries for his services to archaeology.
 He was invited to lecture in the United States on multiple occasions, by Robert Braidwood, William Duncan Strong, and Leslie White, but the U.S. State Department barred him from entering the country due to his Marxist beliefs.
-Whilst working at the institute, Childe continued writing and publishing books dealing with archaeology.
-History (1947) promoted a Marxist view of the past and reaffirmed Childe's belief that prehistory and literate history must be viewed together, whilst Prehistoric Migrations (1950) displayed his views on moderate diffusionism.
+While working at the institute, Childe continued writing and publishing books dealing with archaeology.
+History (1947) promoted a Marxist view of the past and reaffirmed Childe's belief that prehistory and literate history must be viewed together, while Prehistoric Migrations (1950) displayed his views on moderate diffusionism.
 In 1946 he also published a paper in the Southwestern Journal of Anthropology.
 This was "Archaeology and Anthropology", which argued that the disciplines of archaeology and anthropology should be used in tandem, an approach that would be widely accepted in the decades following his death.